 I'm a veteran in the DJ game, and have been hittin the decks since ’97, playing a vast range of styles over the years - ranging from funk, early to mid-90's hip hop, trip hop, B-Boy anthems, electro, house, French Touch, acid techno, breaks , classic rock, pop punk, indie rock, and even 80's classics - at a variety of raves, parties, clubs, and venues across Ontario.
+This year I even added weddings to the list.
 As a college student at the University of Toronto, I produced my own style of trip hop and hosted a weekly 3 hour radio broadcast called “Back II Basics”, a show about the history of electronic music that ran for 5 years in the early 2000’s, patterning the format off of legendary music historian Alan Cross.
 I was awarded the Atomic Turntable Award in 2005 from VIBE to celebrate that accomplishment.

-Currently only a couple of years out of an 8 year partial hiatus, I now focus on hip hop, trip hop, French Touch, electro, indie rock, and retro hits from the 70’s, 80’s and 90’s and still maintain a strict use of vinyl only.
+I now focus on hip hop, trip hop, French Touch, electro, future bass, indie rock, punk, rockabilly, and retro hits from the 70’s, 80’s and 90’s and still maintain a strict use of vinyl only.
 I am also a founding member of the female DJ squad The Diamond DJ Collective, as well as a founder and instructor for the Women’s DJ Workshop, currently located upstairs at DrDisc, and also offering live nightclub workshops at Absinthe Hamilton.
 I will be offering workshops for teens this June at the JNAAG in Sarnia for their summer camp program this year as well.
 Stay tuned for more details!

 Check out my Soundcloud: https://soundcloud.com/znakattack-1-1

 You can find my mixes at www.djfazooli.com